 There are hotels for all budget options and most of them are tuned to serve the business travelers because Pune has offices of several IT companies.

 My friends asked why I didn’t visit the famous Osho ashram, it is the most well-known place in Pune.
 I did my research before traveling to Pune and decided that I am not going to visit Osho Ashram.
 I have not found a single reason, which can convince me.
 Here are some of the reasons, which I found on the internet at different websites.

 * It looks like a commercial place where everything has a price tag.
 The price is 5 star but the quality is low.

 ** They have developed a system and everything is focused on making money.

 * The short tour to see the place is just a waste of time because you don’t visit an ashram to see, it is not like doing sightseeing.

 ** There were several reviews and complains that they have discrimination towards Indians.

-* They play loud music in common area, which is their way of meditation.
+* They play loud music in common areas, which is their way of meditation.
 Come on, how can a person supposed to meditate if there is no peace.

 To be honest, I didn’t come across a good review or feedback from several websites I researched.
 Osho ashram seems to be a hyped-up place or maybe their sex with meditation is too attractive or mysterious for some people.